Making Changes to Baby’s Sleep Routine: Involving a Partner

 familiarize

 The second step is to familiarize your partner with the routine.
 Over-familiarize them with the routine so that they feel confident and comfortable and it feels like second nature!
 The routine and sleep associations your baby/toddler has are critical to this being a smooth transition.
 For example, if your sleep routine is bath, PJs, stories, songs, and sleep, then make sure this is kept to.
-More information about sleep associations and bedtime routines can be found in my new Hey Sleeping Baby course.
+More information about sleep associations and bedtime routines can be found in my new Newborn Masterclass.
 Rather than going completely all in on your first attempt and your partner attempting the whole routine solo, build their input up step by step.
 Have both of you do the routine together for a few nights so that your baby or toddler becomes used to your partner’s presence at bedtime.
 After a few nights of this have your partner take over one element.
 For example, they might do bathtime solo and then you complete the rest of the routine together.
 The next night they might do bathtime and PJs etc. Keep building them into the routine until you feel ready for them to attempt the whole thing.
 For toddlers, you can also role-play this during the daytime with their toys so that they begin to get used to the idea!
 The same principles can also be used for building partner familiarity for nap times and night wakings.

 apply